gaoyuan/CodeThief/README.md

 CodeThief
 =========
-CodeThief is (as its name says) a theif that steals random gists from Github.
+CodeThief is (as its name says) a thief that steals random gists from Github.